Bulk Soybean Shipping

 2. Loading Mechanism:

-• Bulk soybeans are typically loaded onto ships using conveyor belts, chutes, or pneumatic systems.
+• Bulk soybeans are usually loaded by conveyors, chutes, spouts, or pneumatic equipment connected to terminal storage systems.

 3. Dust Control: